kaiosilveira/design-patterns/builder/README.md

 ConcreteBuilder..>Product
 ```

+Notice that a `Director` has a method to `Construct()` the `Product`, but it delegates this task to the `Builder`.
+The builder in this case is a `ConcreteBuilder`, that allows for building parts gradually until the desired result is achieved.
+Then, the `Director` only needs to call `GetResult()` to get hold of the product just built.

 ## How-To

 A builder is commonly a class that's specialist in creating a particular kind of object, so we commonly have the following group of classes working together: